Xilinx/inference-server/docs/dependencies.rst

 Dependencies
 ============

-This document catalogues the tools, libraries and packages that Xilinx Inference Server depends on and are installed in the Xilinx Inference Server Docker containers.
+This document catalogues the tools, libraries and packages that AMD Inference Server depends on and are installed in the AMD Inference Server Docker containers.
-The information here is derived from the Dockerfile and source files used in Xilinx Inference Server.
+The information here is derived from the Dockerfile and source files used in AMD Inference Server.
 If there is a conflict, the source takes precedence.

 Docker Image